janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

 ### Setting up the PostgreSQL

-We&#8217;re starting off with installing PostgreSQL.
+We're starting off with installing PostgreSQL.
 By default Synapse uses an sqlite database, which is not really advisable &#8220;in production&#8221;.
 If your server is going to host more than just a few users sqlite will become sluggish really fast.
 So I suggest you use Postgres instead.
 Another caveat: PostgreSQL is still in BETA at Uberspace and has to be set up specifically to run on a per-user basis.
 I will use it anyway – because be bold!
 And the Uberspace guys even greated a handy little installer.
-Let&#8217;s fire it up:
+Let's fire it up:

     uberspace-setup-postgresql